If you own a rental property in England, did you know that the law changed in April 2021?

-To get a landlord’s electrical safety certificate, you need to arrange for a ‘competent’ person like an engineer to come and inspect your electrical installations.
-The engineer will visually inspect your installations for damage, and run electrical currents through them to check they work safety.
+To get a landlord’s electrical safety certificate, you need to arrange for a ‘competent’ person like an engineer to come and inspect your electrical installation.
+The engineer will visually inspect your installation for damage, and run electrical currents through your circuits to check they work safely.

 The engineer will need to turn off the electricity to carry out the inspection, so bear this in mind if you have tenants already in your property.

-The engineer will then provide you with a report and let you know if the inspection was ‘satisfactory’ or ‘unsatisfactory’.
-If it’s unsatisfactory, you need to get any faulty installations repaired and retested within 28 days.
+The engineer will provide you with a report and let you know if the inspection was ‘satisfactory’ or ‘unsatisfactory’.
+If it’s unsatisfactory, you need to get any faulty circuits repaired and retested within 28 days.